 - Butterbeer Popcorn – Click here for a recipe that combines the best drink in the Wizarding World with a movie necessity: popcorn

-- Fizzing Whisbees – Click here for a recipe which will pop and crackle when you bite into it
+- Fizzing Whisbees – Click here for a recipe that will pop and crackle when you bite into it

 - Acid Pops – Click here for a sweet, tart version that won’t burn a hole in your tongue… though you might not want to have more than one!